alpenglowpegasus/slim-anim/README.md

 // animate scroll example
 anim(document.documentElement, { scrollTop: '0px' })
 ```

+## Preload FPS
+This library needs to query the browser framerate once.
+This happens automatically at the beginning of the first animation you trigger, but causes 2 Frames of predelay.
+If you want to avoid that, you can call ```anim().preloadFPS()``` beforehand.

 ## Available easings
 ```linear, easeInQuad, easeOutQuad, easeInOutQuad, easeInCubic, easeOutCubic, easeInOutCubic, easeInQuart, easeOutQuart, easeInOutQuart, easeInQuint, easeOutQuint, easeInOutQuint```